 Is donor milk safe?

 Yes.
 The HMB adheres to guidelines developed in 2010 by the National Institute for Health and Care Excellence (NICE) regarding the screening, processing, and dispensing of donor milk to ensure its safety.
-There has never been a documented incident anywhere worldwide of infection being passed through donor milk.
-Furthermore, although donor milk is specially heat-treated to destroy harmful bacteria or viruses, 60% of the antibodies in the milk will survive and be functional to help the baby fight infections.
+Although donor milk is specially heat-treated to destroy harmful bacteria or viruses, 60% of the antibodies in the milk will survive and be functional to help the baby fight infections; 100% of the special sugars called oligosaccharides will survive and be functional to help the baby develop a strong immune system.
 As well as providing nutrition, human milk contains hundreds of components that help the brain to develop, the baby to grow normally, and the immune system to develop.

 How can I become a donor?